KidPudel/flutter-starter-kit/ui/must_widgets.md

 ---

-# Example of using layouts
+# Example of using layouts like columns (columns use flexible) and builders as well as nesting and combining all to one scrollable

 ```dart
 @override